ashok280705/ashok280705/README.md

 ## ✨ Fun Facts

-- 🧩 I enjoy solving logic puzzles and competitive programming challenges.
+- 🧩 I love solving logic puzzles and competitive programming challenges.
 - 🎨 I occasionally dive into UI/UX design and digital art.
 - 🌐 I thrive on building things that live on the internet.